spcl/CLaMPI/README.md

 ## Window modes:
     - Use CLAMPI_MODE as key of the MPI_Info object.
     - Possible values are CLAMPI_TRANSPARENT, CLAMPI_ALWAYS_CACHE, CLAMPI_USER_DEFINED.
-Read the paper for their description.
+See Section III.A of the paper for their description.